 Thought for the day....

-The way people treat you says far more about them, than it does about you :)
+The way people treat you tells you far more about their attitude, than it says about yours :)

 G n' J

 Click to see how to add some details to your profile